Sazerac4/zig_on_stm32/projects/stm32l476_nucleo/blinky_picolibc/README.md

 ### Update the startup and the Vector Table

-From informations of `startup_stm32l476xx.s` file, I created my own startup `vector_table.c` with modification for picolibc integration.
-You can modify the original startup file as well if you prefer.
+I created my own startup file `vector_table.zig` with modifications for picolibc integration.
+You can see the assembler and C implementations under the folder `vector_table_examples`.
+Here is what needs to be changed from the original file `startup_stm32l476xx.s`:

 1. Rename `g_pfnVectors` to `__interrupt_vector`.
 The reference can be used by picolibc
 2. Rename `isr_vector` section to `.text.init.enter`